 Don’t Take It Personally.

 It is easy to think you are a failure, but you’re not.
-Just because one editor rejects your book doesn’t mean all of them will so keep on looking for someone who will love your manuscript as much as you do!
+Just because one editor rejects your book doesn’t mean all of them will so keep looking for someone who will love your manuscript as much as you do!

 Famous Writers Got Rejected, Too